ooflet/Mi-Create/README.md

 ## There are known issues with the FramelessMainWindow module on Linux.
 In the meantime, a branch with the FramelessMainWindow module disabled has been created at https://github.com/ooflet/Mi-Create/tree/linux

 ### Features:
-- Intuitive and elegant user interface
+- Shockingly simple user interface
-- Modern control methods
+- Easy to learn (especially for EasyFace users)
-- Powerful integrated text editor
+- Native, no bloated and slow Electron/web-based BS!
-- Language support
+- Multilingual

 ### Installation:
 Download the latest installer from the [releases](https://github.com/ooflet/Mi-Create/releases) tab.